4. CLUB LOGO – TRADEMARK SYMBOL

 20. LIFE MEMBERSHIP

-May be granted to a Member by the Executive Committee with the agreement of the Membership Committee.
+- a.
+May be granted to a Member by the Executive Committee with the agreement of the Membership Committee

-Such Membership shall have full voting rights and privileges of a Member.
+- c.
+Such Membership shall have full voting rights and privileges of a Member

 a.
 Guests, not being expelled Members or rejected applicants or former Members who’s Membership has been forfeited under Rule 10, may be admitted to the Club on invitation by a Member who shall be responsible for their guest’s conduct and shall see that their guest's names are duly recorded in the Visitor’s Book.